Reese Witherspoon named People magazine's 'best-dressed' of 2015

-NEW YORK (Reuters) - Actress Reese Witherspoon was named People magazine’s best-dressed person of 2015 on Wednesday.
+NEW YORK, Sept 9 (Reuters) - Actress Reese Witherspoon was named People magazine’s best-dressed person of 2015 on Wednesday.

 Witherspoon, the Oscar-winning star of Johnny Cash movie “Walk the Line,” headed a list that includes Hollywood stars Julianne Moore, Kate Hudson, and 15-year-old “Mad Men” actress Kiernan Shipka.